 Aside from the storyline, the game incorporates environment interactions.
 The player can use cover, climb over things and even hang from ledges.
 The game really aims to using cover and concealment, so turning off or shooting lights assist you for staying in stealth mode.
 Instead of using lethal options, the player has other equipment as their disposal such as smoke, shock mines and noise makers to assist in taking down enemies.
 I found myself using the shock mines quite a bit luring enemies to walk over them.
 After removing a threat, the body can be hidden so others won’t discover a fallen comrade.
 There were so many different ways to subdue enemies I didn’t find things to be repetitive at all.
 This was one of my favorite things about Splinter Cell Blacklist, because I tend to get board quickly with stealth games due to having little patience.
 Another awesome feature was upgrading Fisher’s gear.
 During each mission, the player unlocks cash for completing objectives and achievement tasks.
 In turn, this cash is used to purchase upgrades for your gear and base of operations.

 For the most part, Splinter Cell Blacklist had decent graphics.
 I never noticed overlapping layers in the details and the cut-scenes were closely realistic.
-The night vision goggles were pretty cool too.
+The AR-15 Tactical Scopes have a really unique sight and are quite enjoyable, the night vision goggles were pretty cool too.

 The sound effects were spot on when it came to combat, but one thing I was a little disappointed with was the enemy communications.
 I tend play loud shooting games using my Turtle Beach headset, so when it comes to the sounds of a game I can really hear everything.
 The enemies talking to one another annoyed me at times.
 I could be looking directly at the enemies while they were chatting it up and the voices sounded like they were coming from a completely different area.
 This would mess me up at times when I was sneaking around causing me to be detected.